Selected Correspondence Vineeto

 For him the problem lies in the mind, in thoughts, which start, trigger and continue emotions.
 Out of this reasoning he had to deny that children have any emotions at all before they develop the ability to think.
 They only suffer physical pain, but no emotional pain.
 I was simply astounded by such ignorance and stubborn denial.
 Even monkeys have been observed to suffer when their mother dies to the extent that they grieve to death, even at an age where they could easily survive by themselves.

 From the premise that thought is the source of all evil it was only logical to conclude that meditation is the right method to stop the inner dialogue.
 By persistently watching the mind, the mind is supposed to disappear on its own accord.
 As with all spiritual believers, he was of the firm conviction that once one succeeded in stopping one’s thoughts there will be perennial peace of mind, no-mind as in dead mind.
 When I reported that I had succeeded in eliminating 95% of my inner dialogue by investigating emotions as the source and breeding ground for my ‘troublesome’ thoughts he exclaimed: ‘But I don’t want to investigate.
-Investigation is an activity of the mind and I don’t want to strengthen the mind.’
+Investigation is an activity of the mind and I don’t want to strengthen the mind .’

 This statement made it clear to me again why so few spiritual people are willing to investigate their beliefs, feelings and emotions.
 The very word ‘investigate’ is evil, the very action of contemplation is considered the ultimate no-no. And one doesn’t even have to bother to change one’s malicious or sorrowful behaviour, because that is only one’s ‘personality’, which won’t interfere with the ‘higher self’ of enlightenment – so why investigate one’s personality or want to change it in the first place?

 This conversation reminded me of an advertisement that I found in a woman’s magazine for meditation.
-It said: ‘Close your eyes, slow down your pace and tune into your true instinctual self’.
-Pretty clear, eh.
+It said:

 *

-What you might call the witness or the watcher is just the state of being without thought.
+RESPONDENT: What you might call the witness or the watcher is just the state of being without thought.
 It is consciousness, being without thinking!

 I take it that this sentence is supposed to be an answer to my last letter to you where I wrote:

-The self-centred neurosis of Human Nature is identified in the East as the problem with humans but they attempt to eradicate only half of the problem.
-Eastern religions aim to eradicate the ego, the ‘mind’ (who we think we are), while ignoring the soul, the ‘feelings’ (who we feel we are).
-The resultant attack on, or repression of, all thoughts and thinking (not just the self-centred neurosis) eventuates in the complete denial of intelligent thought such as can be readily seen by the East’s lack of technological progress, appalling poverty, repression of women, theocratic empires, and a disastrous standard of health and environment.
+[Vineeto]: ‘The self-centred neurosis of Human Nature is identified in the East as the problem with human beings but the Eastern religions attempt to eradicate only half of the problem.
+They aim to eradicate the ego, the ‘mind’, who we think we are, while ignoring the soul, who we feel we are.
+The resultant attack on, or repression of, all thoughts and thinking (and not just the self-centred neurosis) eventuates in the complete denial of intelligent thought such as can be readily seen by the East’s lack of technological progress, appalling poverty, repression of women, theocratic empires, and a disastrous standard of health and environment.’ [endquote].

-I have not found ‘the truth’, which is indeed different for everyone.
+VINEETO: I have not found ‘the truth’, which is indeed different for everyone.
 I talk about facts, about experiencing the world without notions of ‘right’ and ‘wrong’, true and false.
 You can be maybe ‘right’ according to your affective experience, but the physical senses without emotions and feelings give a clear experience of the world-as-it-is.
 You cannot call a coffee-cup a chewing gum.
 This is where actual freedom differs from spiritual truth in that it is definable, describable, factual, physical, obvious and perfect, as evidenced by the physical senses.

-But the physical senses differ from human to human, so everybody have their own facts, their own obvious perfection., so it occurs to me you are deluding yourself here.
+RESPONDENT: But the physical senses differ from human to human, so everybody have their own facts, their own obvious perfection., so it occurs to me you are deluding yourself here.

-Exactly, our physical senses are not fit to respond to the divine, and there is no need to.
+VINEETO: Exactly, our physical senses are not fit to respond to the divine, and there is no need to.
 The ‘divine’ is a product of our imagination, like everything else that cannot be evidenced by the physical senses.
 God is a mere fiction of the human psyche, the ignorant human invention based upon the dualistic need to explain anything and everything in terms of cause and effect.
 And what human energy is powerful enough to give birth to this imaginary god?
 Passionate human energy, of course, all in a desperate search for immortality, a denial of physical death.

 Actualism Homepage